New-Languages-for-NLP/course-materials/_sources/w2/prep.md

 ## GitHub repository for your data
 - In the [New Languages for NLP GitHub organization](https://github.com/orgs/New-Languages-for-NLP), you will find a repository template with your language's name on it.
+If you do not see a repository for your language, I will need to add you add a contributor.
+Please send me your GitHub account name and I'll get you set up.
 - Clone the repository to your local machine.
 The GitHub docs have great instructions if this is an unfamiliar task: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
 - Confirm that you can access and push data to repo.
 Here's an helpful how-to tutorial for this task with VSCode: https://zeroesandones.medium.com/how-to-commit-and-push-your-changes-to-your-github-repository-in-vscode-77a7a3d7dd02